From a very early age, Russ could get a tune out of just about anything he got his

 hands on. * After some formal training in piano through the

 Royal Conservatory of Music, his interests shifted to the saxophone, being

-He was influenced by early radio and recording greats
+influenced by recording greats

-such as Eddie "Lockjaw" Davis, Lee Allen, Paul Desmond, Stanley Turrentine,
+such as Eddie "Lockjaw" Davis, Paul Desmond, Lee Allen, Stanley Turrentine,

 King Curtis and Cannonball Adderley.